-Moms who give birth at Medical City Dallas Hosptial can recover with peace of mind knowing Medical City Children's Hospital is next door.
+Moms who give birth at Medical City Dallas Hospital can recover with peace of mind knowing Medical City Children's Hospital is on the same campus.
 Care for moms and babies with various conditions, such as craniofacial anomalies, is provided at the Maternal Fetal Institute.

 This makes Medical City the only North Texas hospital with both a full-service children's hospital and an obstetric hospital within the same facility — keeping mothers and newborns together — even for high-risk pregnancies.

 The health and safety of mothers carrying a baby with a congenital anomaly is our top priority, which is why we created the Maternal Fetal Institute to help parents navigate this trying time.